jasonbayton/11ty/_src/blog/2017/04/what-is-mdm.md

 What problems does it solve?
 ----------------------------

-Before investing in and MDM platform, an organisation will naturally need to understand the problems it solves and benefits it introduces.
+Before investing in an MDM platform, an organisation will naturally need to understand the problems it solves and benefits it introduces.
 MDM can and does solve very real problems on a daily basis:

 **Apple Activation lock (find my iPhone):** When a phone is handed to an employee without management and that employee leaves without fully signing out of the device, the device is entirely inaccessible after a factory reset without the original employee Apple ID password.
 Organisations globally spend hundreds, potentially thousands of hours a year working with Apple to prove they own the devices in question in order to gain an Activation Lock bypass code.
 With MDM and Supervision, activation lock can be disabled, completely rendering this issue entirely moot.

-**Lost and stolen:** When an unmanaged devices goes missing, Organisations don’t know where it is, whether it’s suitably protected against unauthorised access and cannot remotely wipe potentially sensitive information from device storage.
+**Lost and stolen:** When an unmanaged device goes missing, Organisations don’t know where it is, whether it’s suitably protected against unauthorised access and cannot remotely wipe potentially sensitive information from device storage.
 Depending on the access granted to the employee or their status within the company (think CEO) a device may well hold critically sensitive data.
 With MDM, not only can the corporate data be secure on the device, it can be completely removed or the device fully wiped as soon as it comes back online.
 In best-case scenarios, the device can be located and collected if location reporting is enabled.

 **Data protection:** When an unmanaged device is used for business purposes, the employee may collect gigabytes of corporate data stored openly on the device.
 The device may not be encrypted, may run compromised applications or be vulnerable to any number of known vulnerabilities.
 This data can be emails, downloads, data copies via USB from corporate machines or more.
 When that employee leaves, and organisation can prevent further access to corporate resources, but cannot remove the data already on the device.
 With MDM, managed email, content management and secure device profile or device-wide encryption can not only ensure data on a device is encrypted and optionally containerised, but remove that data on device unenrolment.